whistlegraph/2022.aesthetic.computer/README.txt

  - [] A scheme map:
       - [x] Dark / Light Moods (via prompt)
       - [] Primary or major colors.

-*** Pieces in Pieces ***
-  - [] Make a layout of more than one piece in the same buffer.
-  - [] Like bleep and bubble and line... maybe even melody?
-  - [] Could melody just be imported as the background audio?
-  - [] Eventually bring something like bleep into 3D.
-  - [x] Make a contrived wrapper example that imports one piece into another.

 *** Autopilot / ap ***
   - [] Consider how this could become the next nopaint?